stefan-hoeck/idris2-pack/example1/README.md

-make its managed packages available to these tools (for instance, if you use *idris2-lsp*, you can conveniently install it via pack and it will automatically have access to all libraries installed by pack: `pack install-app lsp`), these tools will typically not install or update any required dependencies automatically.
+make its managed packages available to these tools (for instance, if you use *idris2-lsp*, you can conveniently install it via pack and it will automatically have access to all libraries installed by pack: `pack install-app idris2-lsp`), these tools will typically not install or update any required dependencies automatically.
 In this case it is necessary to first run `pack install-deps my.ipkg` before you start coding on a project.